tsunghsiang/JSON-File-Translator/readme.md

 # Notice
 Although most translation issue is resolved in the tool, inclusive of multi-level parsing and translation API, there are still some issues users need to be aware of since it might affect your final execution result.
 #### [1] Network Problem
 As mentioned, the tool send HTTP requests to remote Google server for translation.
-It might interrupt your requests if you send too much requests in a short time period.
+It might interrupt your requests if you send too many requests in a short period of time.
 Therefore in the source code each translation request would delay a random duration between 5 and 10 seconds to avoid being mistaken as malicious attacks.
 ```javascript
 var delay = GetRandomIntInclusive(5, 10) * 1000; //ms
 ```